Blackjack Etiquette

 Making a Bet

-Blackjack BetWhen making a bet, you should position your chips into the betting circle that corresponds to your spot at the table.
+Blackjack BetWhen making a bet, you should position your chips in the betting circle that corresponds to your spot at the table.
 If you handle stacks of chips for larger bets, it is important to have them neatly organized, especially if you are using several different denominations.

 Handling the Cards in Different Blackjack Games